Current and Former Academic Visitors

-Dr Curran’s research focusses on access to justice; the rule of law; human rights of people in disadvantage; building legal and advocacy capacity of community; impact and effectiveness of service delivery.
+Dr Curran’s research focuses on access to justice; the rule of law; human rights of people in disadvantage; building legal and advocacy capacity of community; impact and effectiveness of service delivery.
 She has published research reports (2007, 2011, 2012, 2013 and 2015) on outcomes, quality and effectiveness and on a ‘Strategic Approaches to Problem Solving’ (March 2013).
 Between 2014 and end 2018 Liz is commissioned to conduct a number of research evaluations of Multi –Disciplinary practice including Health Justice Partnerships around Australia (HJP).
 She evaluated a family violence prevention program in May 2015 which informed the Royal Commission into Family Violence.
 Liz is a regular media commentator on human rights and access to justice.

 Liz is also a practicing solicitor and undertakes community development and professional training for legal and non -legal professionals.

 Liz is heavily cited in the Productivity Commission’s Reports on ‘Access to Justice Arrangements’ (Volumes One and Two), the Allen Consulting ‘Review of the National Partnership Agreement of Legal Assistance Service in Australia’.
 She has sat on governments and statutory advisories and has had many law reform suggestions implemented.

 Dr Muamar Hasan Abdel Rahim Salameh (Prince Mohammad Bin Fahd University)

 July - September 2016